 The Society entered into an agreement to issue Subordinated Debt, which was approved at the members meeting held on 30 March 2006.
 The subordinated debt maturing on 21 June 2016 was repaid on 15 November 2012 and replaced with the current subordinated debt issue also for \$1.7m which has a maturity of 10 years with repayment date on 9 November 2022.
-The Society however, may exercise its rights to call up and repay the subordinated debt earlier by 9 November 2017 being the de-recognition date of the capital instrument as per APRA Prudential Standards - Basel III transitional arrangements (APS 111) applying to this capital instrument.
+The Society exercised its right to call up and repay the subordinated debt earlier on the 28th December 2017 being the de-recognition date of the capital instrument as per APRA Prudential Standards - Basel III transitional arrangements (APS 111) applying to this capital instrument.
 Interest is payable quarterly at 90 Day BBSW plus a margin of 5.93% over the financial year.
 The subordinated debt forms part of the regulatory capital of the Society - refer Note 27.

-30 June 2017 Notes 2017 2016
+30 June 2018 Notes 2018 2017

 \$'000 \$'000

 21. CAPITAL RESERVE ACCOUNT

-Balance at beginning of the year 112 108
+Balance at beginning of the year 119 112

-Redeemed member shares 7 4
+Redeemed member shares 2 7

-Balance at end of the year 119 112
+Balance at end of the year 121 119

-Under the Corporations Act 2001 (S.254K) redeemable shares (member shares) may only be redeemed out of profits or new shares issued for the

-purpose of the redeemetion.
-The Capital Reserve Account represents the

-shares redeemed by members.
-Member shares for existing and new

-members of the Society are shown as Liabilities - refer Note 15(c)
+Under the Corporations Act 2001 (S.254K) redeemable shares (member shares) may only be redeemed out of profits or new shares issued for the purpose of the redemption.
+The Capital Reserve Account represents the shares redeemed by members.
+Member shares for existing and new members of the Society are shown as Liabilities - refer Note 15(c)

 22. RESERVES

 General Reserve 3,000 3,000

 General Reserve for Credit Losses 102 102

 TOTAL RESERVES 3,102 3,102

-General Reserve -,:

-The general reserve is used from time to time to transfer profits from

-retained earnings for appropriation purpose.
+General Reserve The general reserve is used from time to time to transfer profits from retained earnings for appropriation purpose.
 There is no policy of regular transfer.
-As the general reserve is created by a transfer from one

-component of equity to another and is not an item of other comprehensive

-income, items included in the general reserve will not be reclassified

-subsequently to profit or loss.
+As the general reserve is created by a transfer from one component of equity to another and is not an item of other comprehensive income, items included in the general reserve will not be reclassified subsequently to profit or loss.

 General Reserve for Credit Losses

-This reserve records amounts previously set aside as a General Provision and is maintained to comply with the Prudential Standards set down by
+This reserve records amounts previously set aside as a General Provision and is maintained to comply with the Prudential Standards set down by APRA.

-APRA.
 Movements in Reserves

 Balance at beginning of year 102 102

 Balance at end of year 102 102

-Bulance at one of your 102 102

 23. ASSET REVALUATION RESERVE

-Asset revaluation reserve - land 1,011 1,096
+Asset revaluation reserve - land 1,011 1,011

 Movement in reserves

 Asset revaluation reserve - land

 The asset revaluation reserve accounts for the unrealised gains

 on assets due to revaluation to fair value.

-Ralance at the heginning of the year 1 006 837

-Balance at the beginning of the year Add: increase on revaluation of land 1,096 370
+Balance at the beginning of the year 1,011 1,096

-Less: tax effect (85) (111)
+Less: tax effect - 1,011 (85)

-Balance at the end of the year 1,011 1,096
+Balance at the end of the year 1,011 1,011

-., .,555
+- , .,